-A phase in will allow facilities, particularly small and medium-sized ones, to learn about the bylaw and ways to track and estimate chemicals.
-It also allows TPH to develop its bylaw guidance document, sector specific pollution prevention guides and to educate facilities about the program.
+Certain facilities would be required to track data beginning in 2010.
+Reporting requirements would begin in 2011 and be phased in through 2013.
+This will give time to facilities, particularly small and medium-sized ones, to learn about the bylaw and ways to track and estimate chemicals.
+It also allows TPH to develop its outreach programming for facilities and the public, educate facilities about the program, and align with the work of the provincial government on its toxics reduction strategy.

-The phase in would be sector-based and facilities would be identified using the North American Industry Classification System (NAICS), a categorization system developed jointly by Canada, the United States and Mexico.
+The phase-in would be sector-based and facilities would be identified using the North American Industry Classification System (NAICS), a categorization system developed jointly by Canada, the United States and Mexico.
 In the first year, TPH would require reporting from sectors that are predominantly comprised of larger facilities or have more pollution prevention and data estimation tools available to them, as they would require the least amount of preparation time.
-TPH anticipates that as many as 2,500 facilities would begin reporting each year, and when fully implemented there could be as many as 5,000 to 7,000 facilities engaged.
+TPH anticipates that between 2011 and 2013 as many as 2,500 facilities would begin reporting each year.
+When the program is fully implemented there could be as many as 5,000 to 7,000 facilities engaged.
+Data tracking and reporting would be phased-in as follows (see also Figure 6):